 The global medical device market stood at $432.23 billion in 2020 and is projected to reach $657.98 billion by 2028.
 The key market drivers are the growing awareness among the general population in the field of telemedicine and the rising prevalence of chronic disorders.

 The high level of consumer interest in smart medical devices, close attention of regulatory authorities, and the resulting competition in the market forced manufacturers to pay special attention to the quality of their products.
+With hackers targeting healthcare technology to attack hospitals or elicit confidential patients’ information, medical device cybersecurity has become a burning issue for businesses in healthcare.
 The safety and effectiveness of medical devices aimed at monitoring patients’ health, preventing and managing diseases are ensured by medical device standards adherence.
-Moreover, the compliance of the product with international standards helps the manufacturer improves consumer trust and safety.
+Moreover, the compliance of the product with international standards helps the manufacturer improve consumer trust and safety.

 For medical device manufacturers, compliance with international standards means an opportunity to enter the global market.
 Usually, the name of the standard is indicated by a combination of a few digits and several numbers.
 The letters at the beginning of a standard are an abbreviation for the issuing organization, digits before the colon is the number assigned to the standard by its developers, and the digits after the colon are the year of its issue.

 ISO 13485:2016 is the main Quality Management System (QMS) standard for medical devices and software as a medical device.
 It is intended to ensure that medical devices are designed, manufactured, delivered, and disposed of when necessary.

 ISO 9001:2015 is the general directive for quality management and is used by medical device manufacturers to control the quality of medical device production.

 ISO 27799:2016 stipulates requirements for medical device manufacturers to maintain the confidentiality and security of the personal health information of the patients who will use the medical device.